 Perfect for online shoppers!
 The app allows the user to try on different glasses on their phones which helps them decide which one to buy based on the look.
 It also gives a camera feature so the user can take a snap and share with their friends for feedback.

 AR is the next big thing and every retail brand is climbing their way up to add features that can give them customer loyalty and sale increase.
-The race to future is on and everyone should be taking advantage of it for better business opportunities!
+The race to the future is on and everyone should be taking advantage of it for better business opportunities!